silexphp/Silex/doc/providers.rst

     interface ServiceProviderInterface
     {
         function register(Application $app);

+        function boot(Application $app);
     }

-This is very straight forward, just create a new class that implements the ``register`` method.
-In this method you must define services on the application which then may make use of other services and parameters.
+This is very straight forward, just create a new class that implements the two methods.
+In the ``register()`` method, you can define services on the application which then may make use of other services and parameters.
+In the ``boot()`` method, you can configure the application, just before it handles a request.

 Here is an example of such a provider::